boulund/tentacle/documentation/source/tutorial.rst

 ---------------------
 After a successful run, the Tentacle master process shuts down after all nodes have completed computations.
-The results are continously written to the output directory (either specified when starting the run using the ``--outputDirectory`` command line option or into the default output directory ``tentacle_output``).
+The results are continously written to the output directory (which is either specified when starting the run using the ``--outputDirectory`` command line option or into the default output directory ``tentacle_output``).
 The output directory contains one folder with log files and one folder with the actual quantification results.